Print

 2. ROAST: Divide the butternut squash, onion, apples and garlic evenly between two half sheet baking trays.
 Drizzle the fruit and vegetables with the avocado oil and toss to coat.
 Season with salt and pepper, to taste.
 Roast the vegetables until the butternut squash is just fork tender, about 30 minutes.

-3. SIMMER: Transfer the fruit and vegetables to a large Dutch oven on the stove top over medium heat.
+3. SIMMER: Transfer the fruit and vegetables to a large 6.5 quart Dutch oven on the stove top over medium heat.
 Add the broth, ginger and turmeric.
 Bring to a simmer and cook until heated through and the flavors have mellowed together, about 15 minutes.

 4. MIX: While the soup is simmering, make the pomegranate gremolata.
 Finely chop the parsley, peel and mince the garlic and zest the lemons.
 Transfer those ingredients to a small mixing bowl and add the pomegranate arils.
 Use a spoon to gently combine all the ingredients and set aside for later.